neoforged/Documentation/user/docs/index.md

 ### Installing Java

 The way to install Java depends on your operating system.
-Always make sure you're grabbing the correct version!
+Always make sure you're grabbing the correct version of Java, and make sure you grab the 64-bit version, as modern versions of Minecraft do no longer support 32-bit versions of Java.

 <Tabs defaultValue="windows">
   <TabItem value="windows" label="Windows">